arjunguha/ilvm/README.md

 ### Memory allocation

+The *word size* of ILVM is 32-bits.

 A program can read and write to any memory address.
-The initial value of all memory addresses and registers is zero.
+The initial value stored at all memory addresses and registers is zero.
+Each memory location and register is one word long (i.e., 32 bits).

-For convenience, ILVM has a *malloc(n)* instruction that returns the address of a free block of memory that is *n* words long, and a *free(a)* instruction that frees the block that was allocated at the address *a*.
+ILVM has a *malloc(n)* instruction that returns the address of a free block of memory that is *n* **words** long, and a *free(a)* instruction that frees the block that was allocated at the address *a*.
 It may be convenient to use these functions instead of writing an allocation manually.
 Note that these operators maintain their metadata in an independent part of memory, so it is not possible for an ill-behaved program to corrupt the state that *malloc* and *free* require.

-Programs do not have to use ILVMs memory allocation primitives.
-They can simply write to memory, and if the address is valid,
+Programs do not have to use *malloc* and *free*.
+However, it may be convenient to do so.

 Concrete Syntax
 ---------------